-If you don’t already know how important SEO is for your website, check out our handy guide to SEO.
 Having a separate mobile and desktop website will require separate SEO strategies for each, which is not only time consuming but also doubles the results you’ll need to achieve in Google’s ranking.
 Responsive websites don’t require different campaigns or strategies, they just use the website you already have, making it easier for Google to crawl more of your site.
 When you become responsive, your website’s current Google Analytics will contain information about multiple devices within your report.
-But don’t take my word for it, Google have recommended a responsive approach, deeming it as best practice for developers like me!
+But don’t take my word for it, Google has recommended a responsive approach, deeming it as best practice for developers.

-This might have more to do with me being a control freak than anything else but, as a developer, one of the things I love about responsive websites is their ability to adapt.
-You can tell it precisely what it needs to do when it’s being viewed on different screen sizes, and that’s precisely what it does!
+One of the best things about responsive websites is their ability to adapt.
+Developers can tell it precisely what it needs to do when it’s being viewed on different screen sizes, and that’s precisely what it does.
 Meaning that you can be safe in the knowledge that your business is now accessible from as many devices and screen sizes and tablets and androids and desktops as it can be.
 Not only that, but it’s also easy to navigate, easy to read and as pretty to look at as it is on your desktop.
-Hurrah!

 And if that didn’t convince you, I’ll leave you with this sobering thought; mobile internet users will surpass desktop users before the end of 2014.
 So you’d better get your responsive skates on!